joostice/statement-of-objects/joostice-statement-of-objects.md

 ### Objects;

-1. The name of the association shall be ‘Joostice’.

-2. Joostice exists to support, through direct funding and other means, activities that shed light on matters of public interest:
+1. Joostice exists to support, through direct funding and other means, activities that shed light on matters of public interest:

 	2.1.
 Public Interest Journalism and its supportive infrastructure